richardbishop/LoadRunnerSamples/README.md

 ExtractStringFromString - Extract a string from another string using delimiters

+JulianDate				- Simple function to calculate Julian Date in LoadRunner - contrasts with (relatively) complex DateJS script

 LoopExample             - Examples of FOR, WHILE and DO loops in LoadRunner

 LRSaveFloat             - Adds lr_save_float functionality to Loadrunner, allowing rounding to x decimal places